 Visit ORI's website on the Promoting Research Objectivity (PRO) Committee to learn about COI management and for information about reporting (disclosure) forms 700-U (California form), 500 (Public Health Service rules), and 925 (National Science Foundation).

 Conflicts of Commitment

-Conflicts of commitment arise when a UCR's employee has outside (non-UC) employment that may compete or interfere with their primary duty to UCR.
+Conflicts of commitment arise when a UCR's employee has outside (non-UC) employment or professional activities that may compete or interfere with their primary duty to UCR.

+APM-025 sets forth specific guidelines that faculty must adhere to in undertaking outside professional activities.
 Faculty conflicts of commitment are managed by UCR's Office of Academic Personnel.
-Certain outside employment must be disclosed and approved in advance.
-Other commitments must be reported annually.
+Certain outside employment or professional activities must be disclosed and approved in advance. and/or must be reported annually.
 Different rules apply for faculty covered by the Health Sciences compensation plan.
-For more information and to report a conflict of commitment, visit the APO website.
+For more information on the matter, see the Vice Provost's communication on conflict of commitment, FAQs on conflict of commitment, or visit the APO website.